 We came to the most important point – sound quality.
 The first thing you should consider is that this is pretty old drum machine and years aren’t the best friend of digital instruments.
 Still, the Alesis SR16 is doing pretty good, no matter the age.
-Despite being a 24-bit unit, this instrument delivers a pretty good sound quality.
 The secret lays in the fact that samples are recorded in the studio, with real drums and percussions, so you can definitely count on a quite realistic sound.

 All in all, this seems like a nice bunch of sounds.
 Keep in mind that all of them can be played dry or with digital reverb, which has been added afterward.
 Also, if you look at the board, you will notice A and B buttons for rhythm variations, as well as two Fill groups.

 These are the things that make Alesis SR16 so great.
 Once again, we are getting back to its simplicity and intuitive controls, which allow you to quickly get to the point and don’t lose your inspirational momentum.

 Without any doubt, the Alesis SR16 is one of the most legendary drum machines of all time.
 The fact that it is still in production means that it is a serious player on the market, even after three decades.
 Of course, it does have some limitations, starting from the sound quality and studio functionality, but the overall impression is that this drum machine still has a lot to offer.
 After all, it is a part of the standard equipment of many producers, musicians, and DJs even today.